nairadithya/missing-semester/git/git.md

 git checkout <commit>
 # Revert changes made by creating a new commit
 git revert <commit>
+# Use this for a hard reset NOT RECOMMENDED
+git reset --hard <commit>
 ```

 Note that <commit> should be replaced with the unique id generated for each commit